Hosted by site sponsor WebMate.

 Although some entire books have been written only with the onscreen iPad keyboard (albeit imported onto a Mac for the final editing process), it is unlikely that you would really want to type even a five-page paper entirely using a glass screen.

-Furthermore, even as a student unburdened by much "legacy" work, if you plan to store a lot of music, photos, and movies on the device itself (rather than within Apple's own iCloud or on another cloud storage service like site sponsor WebMate), the higher capacity iPad and iPad Pro configurations can cost as much as or even much more than current or recent MacBook Air models (particularly when the iPad also is paired with a quality external keyboard).
+Furthermore, even as a student unburdened by much "legacy" work, if you plan to store a lot of music, photos, and movies on the device itself (rather than within Apple's own iCloud or on another cloud storage service like site sponsor WebMate), the higher capacity iPad and iPad Pro configurations can cost as much as or even much more than current or recent MacBook Air models (and the also expensive iPad keyboards add even more to the price tag).

 Consequently, depending on your exact desired usage, the extra power and functionality of the MacBook Air may be preferable to you and make more sense when budgetary constraints require only a single purchase.